Workshops

 (2-Day Workshop)

-February 21 & 22, 2026 (9:00am – 3:00pm)
+April 18 & 19, 2026 (9:00am – 3:00pm)

-Gnomes & Mushrooms with Stacey Zaremba
+Flowers & Leaves Sun Catcher with Stacey Zaremba

 Students will learn the copper foil method of stained glass, gaining hands-on experience with the full creative and technical process.
 Instruction will cover all stages of completing a finished piece, including selecting a pattern, glass cutting, foiling, soldering, a polishing., and safe handling of materials and tools.

-Saturday, March 14, 2026 (10:00am – 3:00pm)
+Saturday, April 25, 2026 (10:00am – 3:00pm)

 10″ Apple Basket with Twill Pattern with Karen Wychock